 Alternatively, it may be possible to agree the lease extension with the freeholder either before or after the sale.
 If you are informally negotiating there are no rules and so you cannot insist on the landlord agreeing to grant an extension or transferring the benefit of an agreement to the purchaser.

-I invested in buying a garden flat in Rhiwbina, conveyancing was carried out in 2000.
-Can you work out an approximate cost of a lease extension?
-Equivalent flats in Rhiwbina with a long lease are worth £206,000.
-The average or mid-range amount of ground rent is £45 invoiced annually.
-The lease expires on 21st October 2084
+I bought a 1 bedroom flat in Rhiwbina, conveyancing having been completed 6 years ago.
+Can you let me have an estimated range of the fair premium for a lease extension?
+Equivalent properties in Rhiwbina with a long lease are worth £190,000.
+The average or mid-range amount of ground rent is £65 charged once a year.
+The lease ends on 21st October 2080

-The figure that we have given is a general guide to costs for extending a lease, but we cannot give you the actual costs in the absence of detailed due diligence.
+The figure that we have given is a general guide to costs for extending a lease, but we cannot give you the actual costs in the absence of detailed investigations.
 You should not use the figures in tribunal or court proceedings.
-There may be other concerns that need to be considered and clearly you should be as accurate as possible in your negotiations.
-Neither should you move forward placing reliance on this information before seeking the advice of a professional.
+There may be other issues that need to be taken into account and clearly you should be as accurate as possible in your negotiations.
+You should not take any other action placing reliance on this information without first seeking the advice of a professional.